HIV/STI Testing FAQ

 Can I be tested for other STIs while I am in a session?

 Our services only include testing for chlamydia, gonorrhea, syphilis and HIV.
-If you are interested in testing or treatment for conditions including trichomoniasis, secondary syphilis or yeast infections please see the "Resources" page on the left hand navigation menu.
+If you are interested in testing or treatment for conditions including trichomoniasis or herpes please see the "Resources" page on the left hand navigation menu.
 The Take Care Down There Clinic and Sexual Health Clinic within Columbus Public Health may be able to assist you with these needs.

 Who are the HIV/STI test counselors?